BIG RED WEEKEND, Friday-Saturday, August 22–23, all-campus

 MARCHING SCARLET & GREY MARCHING HONOR BAND, Saturday, October 25: More information

-STALLWORTH LECTURE SERIES presents bestselling author and award-winning world affairs/global conflict reporter MASHA HAMILTON, Tuesday, October 28, 7:30 p.m., Ligon Chapel, Flowers Hall; free and open to the public.
+Time Change: STALLWORTH LECTURE SERIES presents bestselling author and award-winning world affairs/global conflict reporter MASHA HAMILTON, “Women, War, and Words: Stories of Risks Worth Taking,” Tuesday, October 28, 7:00 p.m., Ligon Chapel, Flowers Hall; free and open to the public.
 Masha Hamilton is the author of five acclaimed novels: What Changes Everything, 31 Hours, The Camel Bookmobile, The Distance Between Us, and Staircase of a Thousand Steps.
 In October 2013 she returned from 16 months working in Afghanistan as director of communications and public diplomacy at the US Embassy.
 She works as the communications director for Concern Worldwide.
 Ms. Hamilton founded two world literacy projects, the Camel Book Drive and the Afghan Women’s Writing Project.
 She is the winner of the 2010 Women’s National Book Association Award.
 She began her career as a full-time journalist, working in Maine, Indiana and New York City before being sent by the Associated Press to the Middle East, where she was news editor for five years, including the period of the first intefadeh, and then moving to Moscow, where she worked for five years during the collapse of Communism, reporting for the Los Angeles Times and NBC-Mutual Radio.
 She also reported from Kenya in 2006 and from Afghanistan in 2004 and 2008.

 A NIGHT OF HALLOWEEN MUSIC, co-presented by the Huntingdon College Harald Rohlig Organ Concert Series and the Montgomery Chapter of the American Guild of Organists, Friday, October 31, 7:30 p.m., Ligon Chapel, Flowers Hall; free admission; come in costume—cash prizes awarded for the best costume (top prize $75).